 - Speeding, knowing she has all the ammo she needs to get out of the ticket.

-- Hanging out in cop bars.
+- Hanging out in cop bars, and gyms where cops are known to workout.

 - Hanging out in restaurants, coffee shops, etc., frequented by graveyard shift cops.